edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

     $ gel project init --non-interactive

 This command is going to put some project scaffolding inside our app, spin up a local instace of Gel, and then link the two together.
-From now on, all Gel-related things that happen inside our project folder are going to be automatically run on the correct databaser instance, no need to worry about connection incantations.
+From now on, all Gel-related things that happen inside our project directory are going to be automatically run on the correct database instance, no need to worry about connection incantations.